Michael Pate: Early years

-Early life
+Early career

-Pate was born in Drummoyne, New South Wales, and attended Fort Street High School.
-Initially interested in becoming a medical missionary, but unable to afford the university fees due to the Depression, he worked in Sydney before 1938, when he became a writer and broadcaster for the Australian Broadcasting Commission, collaborating with George Ivan Smith on Youth Speaks.
+Pate began working in Sydney before 1938, aged 18, when he became a writer and broadcaster for the Australian Broadcasting Commission, collaborating with George Ivan Smith on Youth Speaks.
 For the remainder of the 1930s, he worked primarily in radio drama.
 He also published theatrical and literary criticism and enjoyed brief success as an author of short stories, publishing works in both Australia and the United States.